Unemployment

 Things you need to know

 Unemployed people are defined as not in work but available for and looking for work.
-Economically inactive people (those not in work or looking for work) are excluded from the data.
+Economically inactive people (those not in work or looking for work) are not included in the data.

-The data used is weighted using LFS probability weights.
-The charts show 95% confidence intervals.
+The data used is weighted using LFS person weights.

 For data by ethnicity, the estimated percentages are those for men.
-Percentages are shown only for those with lower working-class and higher professional-class backgrounds for illustrative purposes.
+Percentages are shown only for those with lower working-class and higher professional-class backgrounds.

-The LFS uses the occupation of the main earner in the household when the respondent was aged 14 years when reporting socio-economic background.
+The LFS uses the occupation of the main earner in the household when the respondent was aged 14 years for their socio-economic background.

 For data by disability status, respondents were asked if they had a health condition or illness lasting 12 months or more, and if that condition reduced their ability to carry out day-to-day activities.
 This is consistent with the definition of disability in the Equality Act 2010.